 This page and the solicitation highlighted below should be used by doctoral students and their advisors planning to submit Doctoral Dissertation Research Improvement (DDRI) proposals to GSS.

 The second solicitation provides information for individuals and groups interested in submitting proposals for regular research project awards for conferences, group-travel support, and community-development or community-serving activities, and for research coordination network (RCN) awards.
 That solicitation also contains additional information for individuals planning to submit Faculty Early-Career Development (CAREER) proposals to GSS.
 That solicitation can be accessed via http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=505034.

 For all general inquiries to the GSS program, please email firstname.lastname@example.org.
 This email will reach all current GSS program officers and one of them will reply to you.

 Important Information for Proposers

-As specified in the Geography and Spatial Sciences Program strategic plan, the goals of the NSF Geography and Spatial Sciences (GSS) Program are the following:
+As specified in the Geography and Spatial Sciences Program strategic plan, the mission of the NSF Geography and Spatial Sciences (GSS) Program is to promote:

-- To promote scientific research in geography and the spatial sciences that advances theory and basic understanding and that addresses the challenges facing society.
+- Basic scientific research in geography and spatial science that advances theory, fundamental understanding, scientific approaches, and that addresses the challenges facing society.

-- To promote education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.
+- The education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.